 - Lufi Surf Lodge - Villa with different types of rooms plus tents on a large terrace with a swimming pool.
 It arranges surfing lessons and equipment.

 - Lisbon Waves Surf Lodge - Centrally-located villa within walking distance of different beaches of Costa da Caparica, with its own surfing school and different outdoor areas which include a small pool.

 - Incosta Surf House - Hostel with a large terrace in the center of Caparica, just a short walk to the beaches and to the tourist train that goes down the coast.

 - Villa Caparica Hostel - Located almost on the sand, this hostel has an outdoor swimming pool, a shared kitchen and lounge, and a garden.
 Room types include dorms and double rooms with private or shared bathrooms.

 For more details about the beaches and other places to stay in the area, see the Costa da Caparica guide.

 Still somewhat of a secret, this beach in Sintra is almost tourist-free, with only a few foreigners on the sand and the sea.
-It’s essentially the beach of local families, but the waters are often taken over by surfers, mostly young beginners.
+It’s essentially the beach of local families, but the waters are often taken over by surfers and bodyboarders, mostly young beginners.
 It’s located not far from Europe’s westernmost point at Cabo da Roca, and within walking distance (about 30 minutes) from the picturesque village of Azenhas do Mar.
 It’s a great option if you want to avoid the summer crowds of Praia Grande.